Jan Hammer: Miami Vice and successes

-Hammer's original scores for three major motion pictures complement a long list of credits for documentaries, television movies in the U.S., commercials, and station identifications.
-But his greatest challenge came in the fall of 1984, when the producers of Miami Vice enlisted him to commence the rigorous weekly schedule of scoring the series.
+Hammer recorded original scores for three major motion pictures and documentaries, television movies in the U.S., commercials, and station identifications.
+In the fall of 1984 the producers of Miami Vice enlisted him to commence a weekly schedule of scoring the series.

-The popular success of his music on the series was evident after just one season when, on 2 November 1985, the Miami Vice Soundtrack hit number one on the Billboard Top Pop album charts.
+On 2 November 1985, the Miami Vice Soundtrack hit number one on the Billboard Top Pop album charts.
 The album achieved quadruple-platinum status with U.S. sales of more than four million copies.

 At the Grammy awards in February 1986, "Miami Vice Theme" earned Hammer two awards; one for "Best Pop Instrumental Performance" and one for "Best Instrumental Composition".
 He also earned Emmy award nominations in 1985 and 1986, for "Outstanding Achievement in Musical Composition".
 At the end of 1986, Hammer won Keyboard Magazines poll as "Best Studio Synthesist" for a second consecutive year.
 He had previously won the "Best Lead Synthesist" honor for seven years, at which time he was inducted into the Keyboard Hall of Fame.

 In 1988, Hammer bowed out of full-time musical chores for Miami Vice.
 The theme song he composed remained in use until the show ended its five-season run in 1989.

 The first project to spring from the new Red Gate was Hammer's original soundtrack for Clinton and Nadine for HBO Films.

 Hammer's next two assignments contributed greatly to his next album.
 First, at the end of the summer, he was commissioned to compose and perform a theme entitled "The Runner" for a major series of television advertisements in England that starred Bob Geldof.
 Second, Hammer composed and performed the theme music for the top-rated new bi-weekly pan-European television series, Eurocops, which premiered in seven countries that November.

 Snapshots was the first full album from the new Red Gate studio in 1989, with Hammer composing, performing and producing every track.
 The promo video for "Too Much to Lose," the album's first European single, featured Jeff Beck, David Gilmour of Pink Floyd, and Ringo Starr.